Jetoson/ParallelAndDistributedAlgorithms/notes/Lab02.md

 ⚠️**Attention**⚠️

-If we want to protect a section of our program using a mutex, then every thread that accesses that section must both lock and unlock the same mutex variable.
+- If we want to protect a section of our program using a mutex, then every thread that accesses that section must both lock and unlock the same mutex variable.
 Additionally, if a thread attempts to unlock a mutex it does not hold (has not previously locked), it will result in undefined behavior.
+-  Mutexes can be applied only to threads in a single process and do not work between processes as do semaphores.

 ### Barrier